Skip to content

 Authentication

 git-spice is offline-first.
 It does not require authentication for local stacking operations.
-However, once you want to push or pull changes to/from a GitHub repository, you will need to authenticate with GitHub.
+However, once you want to push or pull changes to/from a remote repository, you will need to authenticate with the respective service.

 Logging in